-2.1 What are the core health care regulatory schemes?
+2.1 What are the core healthcare regulatory schemes related to digital health in your jurisdiction?

 England, Scotland, Wales and Northern Ireland each have their own regulatory regime and competent authority.
-In England

-(approximately 85% of the UK population), the relevant legislation is the UK Health and Social Care Act 2008.
+In England (approximately 85% of the UK population), the relevant legislation is the UK Health and Social Care Act 2008.
 Broadly equivalent legislation and regulators are in place in the other UK nations.
 All national regimes require all providers of regulated healthcare services (including e.g. telemedicine) to meet the requirements of the applicable legislation and to register with the relevant national regulatory body in order to be able to legally undertake those services.

-Medicines and healthcare products (including software as a medical device) are governed across the UK by the UK Human Medicines Regulations 2012 and the UK Medical Device Regulations 2002 ("MDR 2002"), as amended.
+Medicines and healthcare products (including software as a medical device) are governed across the UK by the UK Human Medicines Regulations 2012 and the UK Medical Device Regulations 2002 (MDR 2002), as amended.